falcopackages/falco-cli/docs/the_cli/start_project/packages.rst

 - `heroicons <https://heroicons.com/>`_: Easy access to `heroicons <https://heroicons.com/>`_ in your Django templates.
 - `pre-commit <https://github.com/pre-commit/pre-commit>`_: Integrated by default to identify simple issues before pushing code to remote.

-If you are using the default template, you will also find the following packages:
+If you are using the default template, the following additional packages are included:

 - `django-tailwind-cli <https://github.com/oliverandrich/django-tailwind-cli>`_: Integration with tailwind css using the `Tailwind CSS CLI <https://tailwindcss.com/blog/standalone-cli>`_, eliminating the need for Node.js.
 - `crispy-tailwind <https://github.com/django-crispy-forms/crispy-tailwind>`_: Tailwind CSS Template pack for ``django-crispy-forms``.

-If you are using the Bootstrap template, you will find:
+If you are using the Bootstrap template, the following additional packages are included:

 - `django-bootstrap5 <https://github.com/zostera/django-bootstrap5>`_: Integration with bootstrap 5 and provide some useful templates tags like ``bootstrap_messages`` to automatically render Django messages as bootstrap alerts.
 - `crispy-bootstrap5 <https://github.com/django-crispy-forms/crispy-bootstrap5>`_: Bootstrap 5 Template pack for ``django-crispy-forms``.